 What do we need to know about an anchor load?

 We need to look at the loads: that the anchor is going to be subjected to throughout its working life.

 What type of environment surrounds the anchor?

 We need to look at the environment it is working under, is it external or internal and is it under any special conditions such as swimming pools as this will often determine the specific finish of an anchor.

 What type of installation is appropriate for a given substrate?

 We need to understand; is it through fix or a flush fix.

-Working principles of the anchor
+Understanding the working principles of the specified anchor

 The actual working principles of the anchor is an extremely important factor to consider when we are selecting an anchor.
 Certain anchors pose a large amount of stress on the substrate.
 For example a deformation controlled anchor commonly known as a ‘drop-in anchor’ you would not use on brickwork as it would damage the brick.
 We need to look at an anchor that is kinder to the substrate.
 For concrete, a preferred anchor could be a concrete screw or a resin anchor.

 What type of accreditation is required?